How to get out of the friend zone and stay out

 This shows amazing growth.
 He went from fear of an awkward situation to possessing a repeatable, effective skill that can get him out of any friend zone, not just Kate’s.

-Reason being, when you think, “I’m the kind of guy who gets ‘friend-zoned,’” creates a self-fulfilling identity.
+Reason being, when you think, “I’m the kind of guy who gets friend-zoned,” that creates a self-fulfilling identity.
 But when you decide, “I’m the kind of guy who speaks honestly and thoughtfully about how I feel,” then your self-fulfilling identity shifts.
+You can discover much more about this here.

-These chosen identities have very different outcomes, very different trajectories of life.
+These chosen identities have very different outcomes and trajectories of life.

 It’s helpful to remember this: